Tobillicious/TeAoMarama/public/resources/te-kete-ako-clean/docs/AUTHENTICATION_CRITICAL_ISSUE.md

 ```

 ## ACTUAL PROBLEM IDENTIFIED

 **Row Level Security (RLS) is blocking profile creation during signup**

 The trigger tries to insert into `profiles` table but RLS policies reject it.

-## SIMPLE FIX - Run this SQL in Supabase:
+## SIMPLE FIX - Run this SQL in Supabase

 ```sql
 -- Allow the signup trigger to work
 CREATE POLICY "Allow signup trigger" ON public.profiles